gigapay/Documentation/source/includes/_prepayments.md

 # Prepayments

 Prepayments allow clients to pre-fund anticipated payments, enabling InstantPay.
+Once paid, prepayments are automatically used to cover payruns in a first-in-first-out (FIFO) manner.
+The deduction will be shown in the monthly payrun receipt.

 ## The Prepayment Object